Active learning for photonic crystals: Discussion

 Future work could explore integrating this analytic LL-BNN active learning into full inverse-design loops for photonic crystals, where a surrogate model is repeatedly queried inside an optimizer.
 Because the Bayesian component is restricted to the last layer, the approach is compatible with more expressive feature extractors such as graph neural networks, transformers, or physics-informed architectures.
-Another promising direction is hybridizing uncertainty sampling with semi-supervised pretraining or active data augmentation to further reduce the initial labeled pool.
+Another promising direction is applying this approach to photonic crystals with defects, where simulations are substantially more computationally expensive and data efficiency becomes increasingly important.
+The same framework could be applied using supercell permittivity maps as inputs and defect band-structure simulations as labels, with uncertainty-driven acquisition selecting the most informative defect configurations.
+Additionally, hybridizing uncertainty sampling with semi-supervised pretraining or active data augmentation could further reduce the initial labeled pool.
 Finally, benchmarking against Monte-Carlo-based BNNs and Gaussian-process acquisitions on three-dimensional photonic-crystal datasets would clarify the trade-offs between analytic variance, diversity, and scalability at larger problem sizes.

+Although this work focuses on scalar band gap prediction, the proposed active learning framework extends naturally to vector-valued outputs such as full photonic band structures.
+In that setting, the model would predict band frequencies across sampled $k$-points, and uncertainty could be defined by aggregating predictive variance across bands and $k$-points.
+This would enable uncertainty-driven selection of structures that most improve band-structure prediction.
 Overall, our results suggest that analytic LL-BNN active learning offers a simple yet powerful tool for data-efficient surrogate modeling.
 By combining principled uncertainty estimation with a lightweight implementation, the method opens the door to faster exploration and optimization of complex design spaces in photonics and other scientific disciplines.